konveyor/analyzer-lsp/docs/providers.md

 Provider configuration fields are:

 * `name`: Name of the provider.
-* `location`: Path to the source code of tha application to analyze.
+* `location`: Path to the source code of the application to analyze.
 * `dependencyPath`: Path to look for dependencies of the application.
 * `binaryLocation`: Path to language server binary used by the provider.
 Note that a language server may or may not be used by a provider.
 For instance, the `builtin` provider does not use a language server.
 * `providerSpecificConfig`: Reserved for additional configuration options specific to a provider.